herve4m/quay-api-operator/docs/crds/Quota.md

 ### organization

 Name of the organization.
-That organization must exist.
+This organization must exist.

 __Type__: string